 Depending on your bullet journal size you may want to increase or decrease the size a little. (see screenshot below for Mac instructions.)
 If you need help increasing/decreasing the size of your page on a PC click here.

-This habit tracker can also be printed and added to a ring or disc-bound planner.
+You don’t have to have a habit tracker bullet journal, the template can also be printed and added to a ring or disc-bound planner, or tucked into your planner or notebook.

 You should receive your download link via e-mail within the hour.
 Be sure you check your SPAM or Promotions folder if you’re not finding the e-mail.
 If, after an hour, you have not received your link, please contact me and I’ll help you figure out what happened.